LukaJCB/blog/_posts/2016-7-29-what-makes-a-language-functional.markdown

  essentially they offer amortized O(1) lookiups, insertions and deletions on Vectors and HashMaps.
 You can find these data structures in Clojures and Scalas standard library as well as in libraries such as Immutable.js.
-There's a lot of super interesting stuff to talk about, so if you're interested check out [this great series][persistent-cols] on how these data structures actually work.
+There's a lot of super interesting stuff to talk about, so if you're interested check out [this great series][persistent cols] on how these data structures actually work.

 ## Recursion
 Most if not all of modern programming languages support the notion of recursion